aibolem/morp-n-ifrom/README.md

 The library can:

 * Translate to and from text and Morse code (in the form of '-- --- .-. ... . / -.-. --- -.. .').
-* Understand Morse code prosigns.
+* Translate Morse code prosigns.
+* Change the speed part way through a message.
 * Translate and play International, American (railroad), Arabic, Cyrillic, Cyrillic-Ukraine, Hebrew variants.
 * Generate downloadable RIFF WAVE ('.wav') files of Morse code at given frequency and speed.
-* Make use of the "Farnsworth speed" concept of extending the gaps between characters and words.
+* Make use of the "Farnsworth" or "effective" speed concept of extending the gaps between characters and words.
 * Generate in-browser sounds using the Web Audio API and falling back to other methods such as Flash for older browsers.
 * Take Morse code input from a web-based keyer or iambic keyer.
 * Decode to text given 'on' and 'off' timings and a fixed speed.